lucapalamenti/GeographyApp/README.md

 - Is it good practice to have a single primary key for an SQL table?

 - How is the max payload determined?
 Can I change it?
 Should I change it?

+- Should I just compress everything or only if absolutely necessary?